-The second instalment of our 100 Years of Lysozyme series is now live.
-This week we discover how the abundance of Lysozyme in eggs was first discovered (hint: it wasn’t in the supermarket), and what this meant for Fleming’s extraction of tears using lemons.
+The second installment of our 100 Years of Lysozyme series is now live.
+This week we discover how the abundance of Lysozyme in eggs was first discovered (hint: it wasn’t in the supermarket) and what this meant for Fleming’s extraction of tears using lemons.

-“For the next five or six weeks, our tears were the source of supply for this extraordinary phenomenon.
+“For the next five or six weeks, our tears were the supply source for this extraordinary phenomenon.
 Many were the lemons we used (after the failure of onions) to produce a flow of tears.

 “Thus ended the collection of tears”

-The following year saw great strides made in the examination of the tissues in which lysozyme was found.
-VD Allison was sent to the laboratories of the Ministry of Agriculture where he collected tears from horses, cows, geese, rabbits, and guinea pigs.
-This followed a month acting as a deputy at the London Zoo, where he had access to post-mortem tissue including that of a tiger, macaque, and macaw; alongside the unfortunate fish in a 100% mortality incident of a broken aquarium.
+The following year saw great strides in examining the tissues in which lysozyme was found.
+VD Allison was sent to the laboratories of the Ministry of Agriculture, where he collected tears from horses, cows, geese, rabbits, and guinea pigs.
+This followed a month of acting as a deputy at the London Zoo, where he had access to post-mortem tissue, including that of a tiger, macaque, and macaw; alongside the unfortunate fish in a 100% mortality incident of a broken aquarium.

 Thus ended the collection of tears.